flutter/website/json.md

 triggers a one-time build which goes through our source files, picks the relevant ones and generates the necessary serialization code for them.

-While this is pretty convenient, it would nice if we did not have to run the build manually every time we make changes in our model classes.
+While this is pretty convenient, it would be nice if we did not have to run the build manually every time we make changes in our model classes.

 #### Generating code continuously